The Gregson Centre: History

 In discussions with the then committee it was decided that the centre needed professional management on a day-to-day basis to survive.
 Gregson Centre Ltd (GCL) was set up by Richard Dow and Graeme Kirk who were keen to save their favourite community centre and to preserve the future of what they believed to be a vital part of the community.
-A contract was drawn up by both parties insuring that the new company (GCL) worked within the aims and objectives of the charity.
+A contract was drawn up by both parties ensuring that the new company (GCL) worked within the aims and objectives of the charity.

 Richard Dow and Graeme Kirk (Bond) had connections with the Gregson which go back to the dawn of it all in 1984.
 They served on committees throughout the 80s at various times as Chair and Treasurer, and had originally met and become friends at the Gregson.
 Both lived in the area and had young families.
 Graeme was a professional actor with an interest in the Arts, and Richard a local businessman with a company involved in educational resources for schools.
-Currently Graeme is the Gregson Centre manager on a daily basis and Richard is the financial and business manager.
+Graeme became the Gregson Centre manager on a daily basis and Richard worked as the financial and business manager.